EMBL-EBI-GCA/gca_hipsci_website/data/faq/find-download-open-access-files.md

 * In Safari, right-click on the link and select "Download linked file"
 * In Chrome, right-click on the link and select "Save link as"

 The download client you use might ask you for a user name and password.
-Select to collect as a guest, if you see that option.
+Select to connect as a guest, if you see that option.
 Alternatively, enter "anonymous" for both the user name and the password.
 If you are having any trouble downloading a file, then email us at hipsci-info@ebi.ac.uk and we will help you with the download.